 few drops of food coloring (optional)

 1. In a large mixing bowl, mix butter, 1/3 of icing sugar, vanilla extract and milk until smooth by hand mixer or electric mixer.

 2. Add the remaining icing sugar in 2 additions and beat until the buttercream is smooth and creamy.

 3. To add color: dip a toothpick into the coloring of your choice and then into the buttercream.
 Beat the buttercream until just combined.

 4. You can then ice the cupcake using a palette knife/frosting spatula or make patterns by filling the vanilla buttercream icing with piping bag.

 – To achieve pastel color (like in the photos), I only dip the toothpick once into the food coloring.

-– Remember to always start with tiny amount of food coloring and gradually add them to build up your desired shade.
+– Remember to always start with tiny amount of food coloring and slowly add more color to match your desired shades.